ds26gte/ezdeliv/README.md

 This is almost right, except for two issues, which we will now address.

-## Preventing repeated compile of main file
+## Preventing repeated compilation of main file

 First, one of the files that `do-in-topological-order`'s first argument will attempt to